terrytaylorbonn/terrytaylorbonn.github.io/4c-agentic-ai.markdown

 <br>

 - 4.1 Why agentic needs AI
-- 4.2 What AI does for an agent
 - 4.3 Workflow diagram
 - 4.4 Core LLM roles in the demos
 - 4.4b version 2 26.0512